colinbr96/crb-backup/README.md

 Example: `python3 crbbackup.py restore --file <file>`

 Reads the configuration profile (stored in the backup file) and restores it to its original location.

+## Limitations

+- You can only create full backups.
+Incremental & differential backups are not supported.
+- You need to manually specify the source directories in the profile JSON file.